TPD & Superannuation Claims

 At the time he stopped work all of James’ work experience had been in manual labour.

-James made a claim for $100,000 in TPD insurance under his superannuation fund.
+James made a Total Permanent Disability claim for $100,000 for TPD insurance under his superannuation fund.

 The insurer declined his claim and said that James’ could work (without retraining) as a: